Bar Tartine has evolved with different chefs over time.

 Do you like obscure European sandwiches as much as I do?
 Find out at Bar Tartine, the multifaceted restaurant in San Francisco’s Mission from Tartine bread meisters Elisabeth Prueitt and Chad Robertson.
-The couple tasked executive chef Nicolaus Balla, formerly of neighborhood fave Nombe, with serving diverse sandwiches at lunch, to good effect.
+The couple tasked executive chef Nicolaus Balla, formerly of neighborhood fave Nombe, with serving diverse sandwiches at during casual lunch service, to good effect.

 Smørrebrød (3 for $15) open-faced Danish sandwiches on dark rye, supported combinations like smoked sturgeon with potato and dill sauce (skordalia), and horseradish; smoked eggplant with roasted tomato, earthy white bean puree and tangy olive; and creamy goat cheese with broccoli, sweet onion jam, and chile.

 Chopped Salad ($13) was a surprising standout.
-The somewhat overdressed melange was still fairly satisfying, complete with paprika, salami, tomato, cucumber, button mushrooms, scallions, peppers and pepperocini, served with soft wheat.
+The somewhat overdressed melange was still fairly satisfying, complete with paprika, salami, tomato, cucumber, button mushrooms, scallions, peppers and pepperoncini, served with soft wheat.

 Lango is another open-faced sandwich that isn’t exactly a household name in the States, but in Hungary, people practically trip over them.
 My choice top the supple fried bread involved thin-sliced, roasted lamb ($13) subtly spicy horseradish cream, shaved summer squash (and their blossoms), sliced tomato and sharp cheese shavings.

 Sandwiches ($12) on smoked potato pan bread more or less amounted to grilled cheese.
 A seemingly innocuous combination of smoked chicken, charred peppers and onions, and melted cheese, was hearty and flavorful.